Bellini by Formart earrings

 by Dr. Lori Verderame

-I want you to learn how to spot good pieces of costume jewelry that have value when you see them.
-There are many costume jewelry pieces out there by many makers but I want you to know which costume jewelry makers you should buy for the best return on investment or to add value to your costume jewelry collection.
-Most people know some of the better known names or firms in the realm of costume or junque jewelry such as Monet, Coro, Sarah Coventry, Napier, Marvella, Bogoff, Bluette, Lisner, Weiss, Eisenberg, Matisse, Trifari, Hattie Carnegie, and many more.
+On my YouTube channel, I discuss many makers and manufacturers of valuable costume jewelry.
+Here’s how to spot valuable and fine pieces of vintage costume jewelry.
+There are many costume jewelry pieces out there by many different makers from around the globe, but I want you to know which costume jewelry makers, designers, and artisans you should look for and buy for the best return on investment or to add value to your costume jewelry collection.
+Most people know some of the better known names or popular firms in the realm of costume or junque jewelry such as Monet, Coro, Sarah Coventry, Napier, Marvella, Bogoff, Bluette, Lisner, Renoir, Weiss, Eisenberg, Matisse, Trifari, Hattie Carnegie, Alice Caviness, Kramer, and many more.

-There are other costume jewelry designer names that you should know when you are searching for or reselling every type of vintage necklace, bracelet, brooch, pin, earrings, choker, anklet or ring.
-Always look for quality from whatever costume jewelry designer you buy but, don’t miss out on buying these specifically named costume jewelry makers or firms if you have the chance and spot their designs at a local yard sale, thrift shop, antique mall, church bazaar, or estate sale.
+There are other costume jewelry designer names that you should know when you are searching for or reselling every type of vintage necklace, bracelet, brooch, pin, earrings, choker, anklet, or ring.
+Always look for quality from any costume jewelry designer but, don’t miss out on buying these specific costume jewelry makers if you have the chance.
+I want you to be able to spot their designs at a local yard sale, thrift shop, antique mall, church bazaar, or estate sale.

-There are many costume jewelry designers that I focus on during my Youtube channel videos and here on my website but I like to zero in on some of the makers and manufacturers that may not be as commonly known to everyone.
-Yet, these makers produce valuable and beautiful costume jewelry pieces.
-These are pieces you should be looking for when you are out there treasure hunting in thrift stores, yard sales, estate sales, etc.
+There are many costume jewelry designers that I focus on during my Youtube channel videos and here on my website, but I like to zero in on some of the makers and manufacturers that may not be as commonly known to everyone.
+Yet, these costume jewelry makers produce valuable and beautiful costume jewelry pieces and they are readily available in the market now.
+These are pieces you should be looking for when you are out there treasure hunting in thrift stores, yard sales, estate sales, and even in grandma’s jewelry box.

-The costume jewelry designer names that are common are the ones that everyone is searching for but it is those of you who have the inside scoop because you follow me who will cash in when you buy the work of these three designers: Bellini by Formart, Jomaz (of Mazer Bros.) and Erwin Pearl of New York.
-Specifically, these three designers are highlighted in this article so you can look for their styles, their best known pieces, their specialty designs, and their characteristic marks.
-So these are three makers you should know.
-And at the end of this article, I will tell you about a bonus designer name that you must look out for and seek out to include in your collection, too.
+The costume jewelry designer names that are common are the ones that everyone is searching for online.
+But, it is those of you who have the inside scoop because you follow me who will cash in when you buy pieces made by these three designers: Bellini by Formart, Jomaz (of Mazer Bros.) and Erwin Pearl of New York.
+Specifically, these three designers are highlighted in this article so you can look for their styles, their best known or celebrated pieces, their specialty designs, and their characteristic maker’s marks.
+These are three costume jewelry makers that you should know.
+At the end of this article, I will tell you about a bonus designer in the costume jewelry realm that you must seek out and add to your collection, too.

 Three of the Top Designers

-The three marvelous costume jewelry designers that you should buy include Bellini, Erwin, and Jomaz.
+The three marvelous, innovative, and valuable costume jewelry designs come from designers that you should known and look for in the market: Bellini, Erwin, and Jomaz.
 While they may not have the following of Ben Amun or Trifari, these designers are helping online resellers and collectors cash in on exceptional pieces of costume jewelry.
-When it comes to quality materials, metal, innovative designs, and stylish sets, these are the names you’ve got to know.
+When it comes to quality materials, metals, innovative designs, inset crystals and faux gemstones, and stylish sets, these are the names you’ve got to know.
+Commit them to memory and learn their marks.
 Learn what to look for and how to spot their lovely necklaces, bracelets, brooches, and more.

-Look for high quality pieces and good construction and contrasting materials.
-Oh yes, and don’t forget to look for an abundance of color, color, and more color in the costume jewelry designer pieces by these special makers.
-Objects of adornment by these makers will demonstrate good quality materials and fashionable designs.
+Look for high quality pieces and good construction and contrasting materials in every piece of costume jewelry that you buy.
+Don’t forget to look for an abundance of color, color, and more color in the costume jewelry designer pieces by these special makers.
+Objects of adornment, that is jewelry, by these makers will demonstrate good quality materials and fashionable designs.
 These are the designers that have had a strong impact on the online costume jewelry market.

 Bellini by Formart

-The Bellini by Formart mark is easy to spot and it is repeated too because of its oval cartouche with is attached to the back of the firm’s pieces and the highly recognizable BELLINI BY FORMART mark in block upper case letters.
+The Bellini by Formart mark is easy to spot.
+The mark is often found on an oval cartouche attached to the back of each of the firm’s pieces.
+The maker’s mark for Bellini by Formart is straightforward and highly recognizable as BELLINI BY FORMART.
+The maker’s mark is found in upper case block letters on the firm’s costume jewelry items.

 Erwin Pearl

-Another costume jewelry maker to buy was an Austrian native who was active in New York named Erwin Pearl.
-Erwin Pearl founded the company that bears his name in 1957 after spending his youth as a jeweler and diamond cutter.
+Another costume jewelry maker to buy for value and resale is Erwin Pearl.
+Pearl was an Austrian native who established an active business in New York called Erwin Pearl.
+Erwin Pearl founded the company that bears his name in 1957.
+Pearl spent his youth as a jeweler and diamond cutter.
 In addition to prominent clients from all over the world and producing exquisite examples of fine jewelry (and many jewelry trademarks) using precious metals and diamonds and precious stones, Erwin Pearl started manufacturing costume jewelry in 1970.
+Pearl’s expertise making high quality fine jewelry pieces helped to inform his designs in the costume jewelry arena.

-What to look for is easy when it comes to Erwin Pearl costume jewelry pieces.
-You are looking for one of the best in costume jewelry design and execution.
+What to look when seeking out Erwin Pearl pieces is rather easy.
+When it comes to Erwin Pearl costume jewelry pieces, look for one of the best examples of costume jewelry design and execution.
 Look for gold tone metal decorated with exceptionally applied and painted enamel work, high quality set crystals, 22 karat gold plated steel chains, faceted-cut colorful glass jewelry pieces that are prong set to resemble gemstones, and so much more.
+Edwin Pearl designed costume jewelry pieces like oversized chain link necklaces, woven rope style bracelets in gold plate, and other pieces.
 My favorite Erwin Pearl design was his gold school of fish brooch with blue crystal eyes.
 Love it!

 Many marks and collections

-Erwin Pearl’s designs used the PEP mark, the Erwin Pearl mark and the E. Pearl mark from the 1970s to the 1990s.
+Erwin Pearl’s costume jewelry designs used various maker’s marks.
+The firm used the PEP mark, the Erwin Pearl mark, and the E. Pearl mark from the 1970s to the 1990s.
 The manufacturer also produced a number of lovely trademark designs that set his work apart from the rest.

 Some of Erwin Pearl’s trademarked designs include: